fboes/blogophon/docs/advanced-stuff.md

 ![Blogophon -](blogophon.png) Advanced stuff
 ==============

-In this document you will find some stuff for hardcore CLI wizards.
+In this document you will find some stuff for hardcore CLI wizards and server gurus.

 Other means of editing articles
 -------------------------------